Durstexpress/php-backend-test/README.md

 ### Viewing Application

-Application can be viewed in brower by visiting [http://localhost:11091/](http://localhost:11091/)
+Application can be viewed in brower by visiting [http://localhost:11091/](http://localhost:11091/).
+Some API are also exposed for performing CRUD operations.
+Check [here](http://localhost:11091/api/doc) for the documentation.